 There on the sill she laid her slender hand,

 And looking seaward, pensive did she stand,

 And seemed as though she waited for the sun

-To bring her news that evil days were done;
+To bring her news her misery was done;

-At last he came and cast his golden road

-Over the green sea toward that lone abode,
+At last he came and over the green sea

+His golden road shone out right gloriously,

+And into Danae's fees his glory same

-And into Danaë's face his glory came
+And into Danae's face his glory came

 And lit her softly waving hair like flame.

-But in his light she held out both her hands,

-As though he brought her from some far-off lands
+But in his light she held out both her hands, As though he brought her from some far-off lands

 Healing for all her great distress and woe.

-But yellower now the sunbeams seemed to grow, Not whiter as their wont is, and she heard A tinkling sound that made her, half afeard, Draw back a little from the fresh green sea, Then to a clang the noise rose suddenly, And gently was she smitten on the breast, And some bright thing within her palm did rest, And trickled down her shoulder and her side, And on her limbs a little did abide, Or lay upon her feet a little while.
+But yellower now the sunbeams seemed to grow Not whiter as their wont is, and she heard A tinkling sound that made her, half afeard, Draw back a little from the fresh green sea, Then to a clang the noise rose suddenly, And gently was she smitten on the breast, And some bright thing within her palm did rest, And trickled down her shoulder and her side, And on her limbs a little did abide, Or lay upon her feet a little while.